IAEA-NDS/exfor-couchdb-docker/README.md

 ### EXFOR-CouchDB

-**Important note:**
-This software is under development and comes without any guarantee of correctness nor any kind of warranty.
-The full legal note is provided at the end of this document.
-If you have ideas for development and want to contribute, get in touch with us.

 This repository contains a Dockerfile and accompanying scripts to setup a Docker container with a CouchDB database that is filled with the EXFOR database.